Fieldwork & Research Experiences

 Arizona’s distinctive path to reversing its restrictive bilingual education policies (Phase I: 2019-2021)

-In collaboration with ASU colleagues and doctoral students, we conducted a critical discourse analysis project to examine the ongoing changes to Arizona language policies since 2019.
+In collaboration with ASU colleagues and doctoral students, we conducted a critical discourse analysis project to examine the changes to Arizona language policies in 2019.

 This work resulted in the following publication and conference presentations: